rudolf1/brencher/AI.md

     - After a successful merge, the backend creates or updates a branch named `auto/<hash>`, where `<hash>` is a deterministic hash generated from the commit names of the branches (e.g., using SHA-1 or MD5 on the sorted branch names).
     - The merged result in the `auto/<hash>` branch is pushed to the remote git repository.
     - If failed, save result to <output>

+## GradleJobBuild
+### Kotlin class
+    GradleBuild
+### Input
+    release.mergedBranch
+### Output
+    release.buildVersion, release.artifactUrls
+### Logic

+    - Checkout <release.mergedBranch> to temporary folder.
+    - Use <release.merged> name to calculate <release.buildVersion>.
+Use first 5 characters.
+    - Set version to gradle project to <release.buildVersion>.
+    - Extract docker image names from gradle modules.
+It will be <release.artifactUrls>.
+    - Check images with versions exists in registry.
+    - If images not exists, execute `gradle jib`.
+    - If failed, save result to <output>